annelledejager/blog/_life/1_solotraveling.markdown

 # Traveling alone.
 Very few people are brave enough to try it.
 Those who are, reap the greatest rewards.
 <br/>

-I have solo traveled on numerous occasions.
-Sometimes by choice, sometimes out of necessity.It might not be for everyone.
-I believe that everyone should at least try it once in their life.
+I have traveled solo on numerous occasions.
+Sometimes by choice, sometimes out of necessity.
+It might not be for everyone, but I believe that everyone should at least try it once in their life.
 I can't encourage solo traveling enough.

 I'm fortunate to grow up in a family that can afford to travel to exostic places almost yearly.
 My family values experiences above things.
 This is the main reason I travel alone.
 Sometimes if you're not going to do it alone, then you're not going to do it at all.